vorpalnet/blade/IAM.md

    event has nowhere to put content, and a test enforces that.
 3. **It is append-only, and not editable by its subjects.** The sink's database user gets `INSERT` and `SELECT` and nothing else.
-That is a grant, not code, so it is cheap to implement and easy to show an auditor.
+That is a grant, not code, so it is cheap to implement and easy to show an auditor. *(Property of the sink, which is not built.
+See the note below.)*
 4. **It outlives what it describes.** Access records are kept longer than the recordings they refer to.
-Confirm the retention obligation with your own counsel; §164.316(b)(2)(i) sets six years for required documentation, and whether your audit records fall under it is a question for a lawyer, not for this document.
+Confirm the retention obligation with your own counsel; §164.316(b)(2)(i) sets six years for required documentation, and whether your audit records fall under it is a question for a lawyer, not for this document. *(Also the sink's property.)*

 Access records are deliberately **not** analytics events and do not ride the analytics subscription.
 Analytics records what a call did; this records what a person did.
 They answer to different readers, under different retention, with different integrity requirements.

-> **Deployment dependency.** The durable sink wants a datasource.
-The analytics
+> **The sink is not built.
+Read this before quoting §164.312(b) to anyone.**
+>
+> Every decision is evaluated, and every decision is published.
+Nothing
+> subscribes.
+The framework declares both access types with `persist=false`, which
+> keeps them out of the analytics database on purpose, and the audit sink that was
+> to own them instead does not exist yet.
+So today an access record reaches the
+> bus and is gone: there is nothing to query, and nothing an auditor can be shown.
+>
+> What that costs is the examining half of §164.312(b).
+The recording half is
+> real, and the decision it records is enforced.
+What is missing is durable
+> storage, and with it properties 3 and 4 above, which are properties of a sink
+> rather than of the record.
+>
+> Two decisions are open.
+The first is where the records land: the analytics
-> service uses `jdbc/BladeAnalytics`, which is not provisioned on every
+> datasource `jdbc/BladeAnalytics` is not provisioned on every environment yet,
-> environment yet.
-Until it is, access records are published to the bus and a
+> and object storage under a retention rule is the other candidate, since it makes
+> the append-only property a stored property of the bucket rather than a database
+> grant that a later administrator can widen.
+The second is whether the sink ships
+> open in BLADE or closed in the commercial layer, which the recording path
+> already answers for content by putting the interface in BLADE and the OCI
+> implementation behind it.
+>
-> subscriber has to store them.
+> The subscriber pattern to follow is `services/analytics`:
+> `SubscriptionRegistrar.start(...)` from a `@WebListener`, selecting the two
+> access types by name.

 ---